Get an annual AARP membership for only $12. Limited time offer.

 What Is Validation Therapy?

-As you quietly listen to someone explaining something to you, you may utter an occasional, “Hh huh,” at the correct moments or periodically nod your head.
+As you quietly listen to someone explaining something to you, you may utter an occasional, “Uh-huh,” at the correct moments or periodically nod your head.
 In this exchange, these two actions let the speaker know you are respectfully and actively listening to them.
 Validation therapy does much the same thing but takes it a step further to overcome the communication loss caused by Alzheimer’s and dementia.

-The basic principle behind validation therapy is to communicate with respect, showing that their opinions and beliefs are heard, acknowledged, valued and esteemed, rather than dismissed or marginalized.
+The basic principle behind validation therapy is to communicate with respect, showing that their opinions and beliefs are heard, acknowledged, valued, and esteemed, rather than dismissed or marginalized.
 It may require you to do so even when you don’t agree with or believe what has been shared.
 Because this technique’s emphasis is on empathy and listening, it’s generally comforting and calming to a person who has dementia.

 How Is Validation Therapy Used in Dementia Care?

-The eleven Principles of Validation Therapy, created by Naomi Feil and discussed in her book, The Validation Breakthrough, define the types of actions or behaviors one should use when communicating with a person who has dementia.
+The eleven Principles of Validation Therapy, created by the late Naomi Feil and discussed in her book, “The Validation Breakthrough,” define the types of actions or behaviors one should use when communicating with a person who has dementia.
 Application of these principles fosters validation for them and for the thoughts and feelings they may be attempting to convey.

-The theoretical assumptions and bases used to conceive the principles were adopted from the work of other theorists such as Maslow, Freud, Piaget, Jung and Rogers.
+The theoretical assumptions and bases used to conceive the principles were adopted from the work of other theorists such as Maslow, Freud, Piaget, Jung, and Rogers.
 These theoretical assumptions which also apply to the general population can be used to support the Validation Principles Feil created.

 The principles are based on the belief that dementia patients are unique and worthwhile, and that they are in the final stage of life.
 As such, their actions are driven by their need to take care of unfinished business, so they can face their death in peace.
-Validation Therapy provides the person with dementia a means of expression, either verbally or nonverbally.
+Validation therapy provides the person with dementia a means of expression, either verbally or nonverbally.

 It is centered around a person’s needs.
 Rather than attempting to halt or ignore illogical or irrational behavior, alternatives are offered.
-The goal of Validation Therapy is to be present and accepting without having to ask why.
+The goal of validation therapy is to be present and accepting without having to ask why.

-The key concepts of Validation Therapy include:
+The key concepts of validation therapy include:

 • As older individuals struggle to find resolution for their unfinished or unresolved issues, they may express past struggles in disguised forms.
 This could manifest as them retreating into themselves, relying on movements rather than words or totally shutting out the world around them.

-• To help them resolve these past issues or struggles, you must actively listen to them with empathy and respect helping them to feel valued and respected, not belittled, criticized or judged.
+• To help them resolve these past issues or struggles, you must actively listen to them with empathy and respect helping them to feel valued and respected, not belittled, criticized, or judged.

 Speak With a Senior Living Consultant